GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/sub/README.md

 # Subscriber microservice (sub)

-This service is responsible for saving subscribers to the DB and running a cron job to trigger mail send once a day at 12:00 UTC.
+This service is responsible for saving/deleting subscribers to the DB.

 ## Available tasks